awsdocs/aws-doc-sdk-examples/cpp/example_code/iam/README.md

 #  AWS IAM code examples for the SDK for C++

 ## Overview

-The code examples in this directory demonstrate how to work with the AWS Identity and Access Management (IAM) using the AWS SDK for C++.
+The code examples in this directory demonstrate how to work with AWS Identity and Access Management (IAM) using the AWS SDK for C++.

 *IAM is a web service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.*

 ## ⚠️ Important

 * Running this code might result in charges to your AWS account.
 * Running the tests might result in charges to your AWS account.
 * We recommend that you grant your code least privilege.
 At most, grant only the minimum permissions required to perform the task.
 For more information, see [Grant least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).